jakelever/2020-03-23-stanford/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
   Materials will be provided in advance of the workshop and we will do our best to accommodate special need requests in order to facilitate learning.
-Please notifying the organizers (contact details below) in advance, so they can discuss with you what can be provided.
+Please notify the organizers (contact details below) in advance, so they can discuss with you what can be provided.
 </p>

 {% comment %}